Order of Visit: High Point # 48

 Day 1 – Mystic Lake to Oasis Camp

 Rostyn and I met up again in Red Lodge on Sunday morning to caravan out to the Mystic Lake trailhead where we’d meet up with Chad, the third person in our group.
-Chad didn’t need to attend the “zero day” rock skills the prior afternoon because he had a rock climbing background.
-That meant we wouldn’t break the ice until we actually began our trip up Granite Peak.
+Chad had a rock climbing background, so he didn’t need to attend the “zero day” for rock skills the prior afternoon.
+That meant we wouldn’t get to break the ice until we began our hike up Granite Peak.

-Our 45-mile drive from Red Lodge to the trailhead was mostly uneventful, but for two minor things.
+Our 45-mile drive from Red Lodge to the trailhead was mostly uneventful but for two minor things.
 The first issue came when we got stuck behind a frustratingly slow 4×4 pick-up truck with enormous tires.
-Even though the driver had a vehicle designed to tear down dirt roads, this guy refused to go faster than 10 mph for the final 30 miles of our drive!!
-He just plodded along as if he was in a lowered Prius instead of a monster truck!
+Even though the driver had a vehicle literally designed to tear down dirt roads, this guy refused to go faster than 10 mph for the final 30 miles of our drive!!
+He just plodded along as if he were in a lowered Prius instead of a monster truck!

 Apparently the weather gods changed their mind though, because black ominous clouds rolled in over the Beartooth Mountains around 8:20 am, and then the skies opened up for a good 20 minutes as we made our way up the dirt roads.